Updated on January 28, 2022

-Mothball Uses
+Popular Mothball Uses

 Corpse Odors

 It’s possible to discover a dead animal on your property, especially if you live near woods or in the countryside.
-Roadkill can also be a common issue when living near a buy road, and simply removing the corpse (if you can find it) might not get rid of the smell.
+Roadkill can also be a common issue when living near a busy road, and simply removing the corpse (if you can find it) might not get rid of the smell.
 Thankfully, the smell of mothballs can cancel out that rotting stench.

 To make an odor control box that’s relatively safe, get a small cardboard box and put some balls in it.
 Then get a netted bag or large freezer bag (and poke some tiny holes in it) to stick the box in.
 Seal the bag and place it near the strongest point of the odor.

 The bag will help reduce the risk of contamination from rain or moisture melting the box.
-Be sure to dispose of the box when the odor has dissipated.
+Be sure to properly dispose of the box when the odor has dissipated.

 See Also: How to Get Rid of a Dead Mouse Smell